-Elizabeth McDowell, a local resident points out: "the land here is very hilly and because we have a lot of rain it has traditionally been a grazing area because it has not been easy to plough.
+Elizabeth McDowell, a local resident described the area he farmed in: "the land here is very hilly and because we have a lot of rain it has traditionally been a grazing area because it has not been easy to plough.
 We are also on the edge of Exmoor National Park which is full of gorse and tough plants.
 But in the 18th century land reform meant the wool trade was important and sheep, of course, cope well on rough and difficult terrain which allowed, until the weaving mills and the industrial revolution, people to work at home and take their textiles to central markets."

 Indeed if you look at the pictures of the Easterlands estate below you will see sheep grazing near the grand house.
 It is likely the food crops on the estate were for the family's consumption and not for the market.
 In the 1851 census there are no agricultural workers listed as part of the household.

 When John B. retired to his estate in Somerset, it was land originally purchased by his father-in-law, William Bellet of Sampford Arundel.
 The following document shows his father-in-law purchasing the property in 1816.
 It came into John Bellett Shattock's possession in 1840, after her returned to Somerset.